 USM Alumnus is Finalist for Grammy Award

-After seeing how racial injustice and socio-economic barriers can form barriers in the development of young musical talent, University of Southern Mississippi alumnus Dr. Jeffrey Murdock has committed himself to knocking them down.
+After seeing how racial injustice and socio-economic barriers undermine the development of young musical talent, University of Southern Mississippi alumnus Dr. Jeffrey Murdock has committed himself to knocking them down.

 And for that work in making a positive change in the lives of young people who, with access to resources and mentorship could go on to win a Grammy, Dr. Murdock is himself a finalist for the award.

 A member of the University of Arkansas Department of Music faculty, Dr. Jeffrey Murdock was nominated for the 2021 Grammy Music Educator Award by two of his students.
 The award recognizes current educators who have made a significant and lasting contribution to the field of music education and who demonstrate a commitment to the broader cause of maintaining music education in the schools.
 Every year, approximately 2,000 teachers are nominated for the honor.